Joseph Windham-Ashe

 Windham-Ashe was born Joseph Windham the son of William Windham of Felbrigg Hall, Norfolk and his wife Katherine Ashe.
 He was the brother of William and Ashe.
 He was related on his father’s side to the Windhams of Norfolk and through his mother and wife to the Ashes of Heytesbury.
 From about 1718, he was cashier to salt commissioners, holding the post until 1734.
 He married his cousin Martha Ashe, the only surviving daughter and heiress of Sir James Ashe, 2nd Baronet, his mother's brother, in 1715.
-He assumed the name Ashe by a 1733 Act of Parliament on his wife’s succession to her father’s property at Twickenham Meadows, Cambridge Park, Twickenham and elsewhere in 1733.
+He assumed the name Ashe by a private act of Parliament, Ashe's Name Act 1733 (7 Geo.
+2. c.
+18 Pr.) on his wife’s succession to her father’s property at Twickenham Meadows, Cambridge Park, Twickenham and elsewhere in 1733.
 Windham Ashe enlarged the house (later known as Cambridge House) and built the west front.